Proof of Insurance Card for Your Vehicle

 Who Wants to See Proof of Insurance

-- Police Officer: Have your proof of insurance ready in case you get pulled over.
+• Police Officer: Have your proof of insurance ready in case you get pulled over.
 The first thing an officer usually says is license and registration, please.
 If you do not provide proof, you are likely to receive a stiff fine.
 Many states have increased the penalty for not providing proof of insurance.
 Electronic proof of insurance has become acceptable in many states.

-- Insurance Company: Insurance companies want to see proof of insurance and a declaration page is usually required.
+• Insurance Company: Insurance companies want to see proof of prior insurance and a declaration page is usually required.
 To simplify, proof of insurance in this article refers to insurance ID cards only.
 ID cards usually won't cut it in this scenario.

 The Number of Cards Issued Per Vehicle